How It Works

 classDef out fill:#f1f8e9,stroke:#33691e,stroke-width:2px,color:#33691e

-Setup[layout + DAG + node specs] --> Walk[for node in topological order]
+Setup[layout + DAG + feature node specs] --> Walk[for node in topological order]

 Walk --> Root{root node?}